How To Make Homemade Trail Mixon

 In this short article, we are going to share with you some of our favorite things to include in a homemade trail mix, while also providing you with some key nutritional information.

-Of course there are many trail mix varieties you can easily purchase at the store, however often times these have added sugars and are not well-balanced in macro and micronutrients.
-By purchasing your own ingredients and creating your own trail mix you can control the types of nutrients you are fueling your body with and make different combinations depending on if you are in the mood for savory or sweet.
+Of course there are many trail mix varieties you can easily purchase at the store, however oftentimes these have added sugars and are not well-balanced in macro and micronutrients.
+By purchasing your own ingredients and making your own trail mix you can control the types of nutrients you are fueling your body with and make different combinations depending on if you are in the mood for savory or sweet.